-There is over \$1 billion earmarked for investment in the Eurobodalla over the next three years.
+40 Our business ٥ There is over \$1 billion earmarked for investment in the Eurobodalla over the next three years to 2023.
 This is an unprecedented time for development in the region.
-These major developments will stimulate economic growth and create new job opportunities, much needed after the 2019/20 bushfires.
+These major developments will stimulate economic growth and create new job opportunities, much needed after the Black Summer 2020 bushfires.
 The economy is hinged on tourism, healthcare and construction and these industries are all likely to grow in future years, although tourism and construction industries can be volatile and present a risk to the local economy.
-Eurobodalla continues to be a popular tourist destination and the number of visitors coming to the region has grown to 1.6m visitors in 2018/19 from 1.3m in 2016/17.
-It is reported that tourists have spent over \$385m per annum in the region in recent years and contribute to 2,482 jobs in the Shire.
-Furthermore, the implementation of the Rural Lands Strategy has ensured an adequate supply rural land is available to support future of rural living and to promote niche agricultural industries.
-3 Advancing Eurobodalla (ESD) Eurobodalla's Economic Development Strategy (Advancing Eurobodalla) sets out key actions to support the growth of the shire, however; our economic challenges are further exacerbated by recent events.
-The local economy has not grown at a pace to provide sufficient jobs for the local population and as a result, unemployment remains high.
+Eurobodalla continues to be a popular tourist destination and the number of visitors coming to the region has grown to 1.6 million visitors in 2018-19 from 1.3 million in 2016/17.
+It is reported that tourists have spent over \$385m per annum in the region in recent years and contribute to 2,482 jobs in the shire.
+Furthermore, the implementation of the Rural Lands Strategy has ensured an adequate supply of rural land is available to support the future of rural living and to promote niche agricultural industries.
+Eurobodalla's Economic Development Strategy (Advancing Eurobodalla) sets out key actions to support the growth of the shire, however, our economic challenges are further exacerbated by the 2020 fires and floods and COVID-19.
+Advancing Eurobodalla (ESD) Eurobodalla Tourism Monitor 2018-19.
+Advancing Eurobodalla (ESD) The local economy has not grown at a pace to provide sufficient jobs for the local population and as a result, unemployment remains high.
 Furthermore, job opportunities are often part-time and low paying, resulting in households having less money to spend.
 The heavy reliance of the local economy on tourism is a risk.
 A high number of jobs are seasonal which creates a level of uncertainty in the community, resulting in young people and families having to reluctantly leave the region for greater job security.

-It is imperative that Eurobodalla reduces its economic reliance on the peak season, looking to invest in opportunities that will extend the tourism season into the winter months.
+It is imperative that Eurobodalla reduces its economic reliance on the peak season, and look to invest in opportunities that will extend the tourism season into the winter months.
 In addition, there is opportunity to expand and develop local, niche and sustainable food industries and tourism.